jimorc/design_guidelines/coding_guidelines/names_of_type_members.md

 **✓ Do** use two parameters named *sender* and *e* in event handlers.

 The *sender* parameter represents the object that raised the event.
-The *sender* parameter is typically of type object, even if it is possible to employ a more specific type.
+The *sender* parameter is typically of type *object*, even if it is possible to employ a more specific type.

 **✓ Do** name event argument classes with the "event_args" suffix.